ericbannon/kubeturbo-openshift/README.md

 # kubeturbo-openshift

+The [Kubeturbo Operator](https://operatorhub.io/operator/kubeturb "Kubeturbo Operator") can be quickly installed on your Openshfit cluster(s).
+This can be done through Openshift Console under the operator catalog, or directly through the CLI.
+Kubeturbo will run as a single pod deployment, with the following resources:

+Namespace or Project (default is turbo)
+Service Account
+Role binding defined
+ConfigMap for kubeturbo to connect to the Turbonomic server Deployment of kubeturbo Pod

 ## Requirements
 * Kubernetes version 1.8 or higher, OpenShift release 3.4 or higher, including any k8s upstream compliant distribution
 * Turbonomic Server version 5.9 or higher is installed, running, and the following information: